 Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead.
-If participation in an in-person

-Washington County Department of Housing Services Admissions and Continued Occupancy Policy - Page 281 interview poses a hardship because of a family member's disability, the family should contact the PHA to request a reasonable accommodation (See Chapter 2).
+If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the PHA to request a reasonable accommodation (See Chapter 2).